 If you got a plank similar to the one I used, it’s probably ready to go.
 Mine came pre-sanded and wrapped in plastic so it was clean.
 Some of the bark fell off when I opened it, but besides that, it was virtually mess-free.

 Peel the vinyl off the mat and position it where you want it to go on your wood plank.
-(Make sure it’s sticky side down, as long as your letters aren’t backward, your golden.)
+(Make sure it’s sticky side down, as long as your letters aren’t backward, your in good shape.)

 Before we apply the graphic, make sure you have your wood plank set up on a sturdy, heatproof surface.